solangegueiros/myco-file-management/README.md

-# Colorado
+# EthDenver 2020

-EthDenver 2020 Project
+Advance Colorado Track

 ## myCo: Submit Registry
 There are 2 parts: